bluenote-1577/local-kmer-selection-results/transcriptome_experiment/README.md

 ### Required software and files:

+We assume that the user has conda[https://conda.io/projects/conda/en/latest/user-guide/install/linux.html] installed.
+We suggest first creating a new virtual environment using ``conda create --name experiment_transcriptome; conda activate experiment_transcriptome``

 1. [NanoSim](https://github.com/bcgsc/NanoSim)  Note that you **must unzip the pre-trained models before using this pipeline**.
 The pre-trained model used is NanoSim/pre-trained_models/human_NA12878_DNA_FAB49712_guppy.tar.gz.
     1. Making sure Python3-pip is available
         ```